LiskArchive/lisk-legacy-docs/start/interact-with-network.md

 - __2. Exchanges__ interact heavily with the network, e.g. by transferring tokens for their customers.
 We highly recommend exchanges to [set up  a node](maintain-node.md) to interact with the network reliably.
 - __3. Delegates__ interact with the network by forging new blocks and adding them to the blockchain.
 A delegate is also typically a __node operator__.
 - __4. Node operators__ have a general interest in monitoring their node and the network.
 Their node provides them with a private API that can be used to make different queries or to post transactions to the network.
 Depending on their preferences, node operators might want to use [Lisk Commander](#a-use-the-command-line), [Lisk Elements](#b-write-scripts-in-javascript) or a graphical interface like [Lisk Hub](#c-use-lisk-hub).
 - __5. Applications__ interact through the API with the network.
 For convenience, applications would use wrappers like [@liskHQ/lisk-api-client](../lisk-sdk/lisk-elements/packages/api-client.md).
-Applications might also want to make use of [Lisk Service](https://github.com/LiskHQ/lisk-service) and its extended API.
 - __6. LSK Token Holders__ mostly interact with the network through Graphical User Interfaces such as wallet applications like [Lisk Hub](https://lisk.io/hub) or Lisk Mobile.